7oSkaaa/7oSkaaa/readme.md

 - :trophy: `ACPC` Finalist 2021
 - :computer: I am a competitive programmer mainly at `Codeforces`
 - :student: I’m currently learning: `Computer Science` and `Software Engineering`.
-- :thinking: I’m currently open for: An Intern or a new job opportunity, this is [MY RESUME](https://drive.google.com/file/d/1gdiny_4f5TVbSdfyAQxokLMMrBTi054P/view?usp=sharing).
+- :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/1gdiny_4f5TVbSdfyAQxokLMMrBTi054P/view?usp=sharing).
-- :nerd_face: I always like to learn new things
+- :nerd_face: I always like to `learn new things`

 <br>